sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 smaller effect.
 Ideally sufficiently small an effect that ECC could do its job effictively.

-The greater mitigation would be to spread what ECC considers across different physical regions of storage; so that an attack focused on one part of the chip is effective only against a small portion of what ECC has to salvage.
+The greater mitigation would be to spread what ECC considers in a block across different physical regions of storage; so that an attack focused on one part of the chip is effective only against a small portion of the block ECC has to salvage.

 This might be achieved by splitting ECC across several independent chips, and (this is important) _permuting_ the row addresses _differently_ for each chip